HOME *

 16. Any wire, tube, or sheet metal, cut to length, will be too short.

-17. An expensive avionics system protected by a fast-acting fuse or circuit
+17. An expensive avionics system protected by a fast-acting fuse or

 breaker will protect the fuse by blowing first!